-Using the same Hebrew word as in Proverbs 3:3, this Exodus passage underscores the fact that God is literally abounding in kindness or, similarly translated in other English Bibles, steadfast love.
+Exodus 34:7a states that the Hebrew word for kindness (hesed) is a fundamental characteristic of God: who keeps lovingkindness for thousands, who forgives iniquity, transgression and sin….
+Using the same Hebrew word in Proverbs 3:3, this Exodus passage underscores the fact that God is literally abounding in kindness, or as similarly translated in other English Bibles, steadfast love.

 To the point of this week’s study, Proverbs 3:3 states that we are to be characterized by truth as well—and it is to be associated with being kind.
 The Hebrew word for truth is emet.
 In John 14:6, Jesus states that truth is also an inherent characteristic of God Himself:

-“I am the way and the truth, and the life…”
+“I am the way, and the truth, and the life….”

 An introduction to a Bible study on truth necessitates the preceding introduction—the importance and necessity of love and kindness as well.
 To have truth without love is to be a noisy gong or a clanging cymbal per 1 Corinthians 13:1:

 If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.

-All too often people do not buy into truth, but instead sell it out in the capital for reasons of political expediency.
+All too often people do not buy into truth but instead sell it out in the capital for reasons of political expediency.
 How sad it is to see the oft selling out of truth in the extremely competitive atmosphere of elections.
-The following Proverb helps us to not succumb to such pressures:
+The following proverb helps us not to succumb to such pressures: